 Liquid hydrocarbon fuel consumption in urban Canada is also somewhat higher than in Europe due to urban sprawl.
 Major Canadian metropolitan areas such as Montreal, Toronto and Vancouver are attempting to address this issue via improvements to public transit and via provision of charging facilities for electric vehicles.
 However, due to traffic gridlock the average Toronto daily commute time is one of the longest in the world.

 Large scale combustion of fossil fuels is causing major world wide climate change.
 However, governments around the world have done relatively little to significantly reduce fossil fuel consumption.
 Typically elected governments have a life span of two to five years whereas the energy and utility investments needed to address climate change have a life span in excess of 60 years.
-There does not seem to be a solution to this issue other than world wide education of voters as to the climate consequences of continued consumption of fossil fuels.
-There is little appreciation by most people of the instability of the CO2 presently trapped in bicarbonate ions in the oceans.
-Release of CO2 from bicarbonate ions in the ocean due to ocean warming precipitated a global extinction of large land animals 56 million years ago.
+There does not seem to be a solution to this issue other than world wide education of voters as to the climate and other consequences of continued consumption of fossil fuels.
+There is little appreciation by most people of the instability of the CO2 presently trapped in bicarbonate ions and cathrate (ice lattice) in the oceans.
+Release of CO2 from bicarbonate ions and cathrate in the ocean due to ocean warming was instrumental in a global extinction of large land animals 56 million years ago.

 SYNTHETIC LIQUID HYDROCARBON FUELS: